Aniket-Rai-afk/julep-foodie-tour/README.md

 ### 📍 Bangalore Tour Details
 ![Bangalore Tour Screenshot](./{29822D6B-8AC3-48ED-A526-F6A884E220A6}.png)

 ---

-## 🔧 Tech Used
+## 🔧 What I Used

 - **Julep AI Platform**
 - **GPT-4o Model**
-- **Julep’s No-Code Agent Builder**
-- No external API keys were used 🙌
+- No backend code or external APIs needed

 ---

-## 🙌 Notes
+## 🙌 Final Thoughts

-As a fresher, this was my first time using Julep, and I really enjoyed building something functional from scratch without writing backend code or calling external APIs.
-It was intuitive and exciting to see results this quickly!
+This was my first time trying Julep, and honestly, it was super fun to see results this quickly.

-Looking forward to contributing and learning more! 😊

-Cheers,
+As a beginner, I could build a working idea without writing much code.
+It helped me understand how powerful AI can be when paired with a no-code setup.

+Thanks for checking it out! 😊

-**Aniket Rai**
+**— Aniket Rai**

----